 - The first step in a program should be an initialization step of 1-second, usually at a set point of +23°C. - The next to last step establishes a condition to end on.
 For example, you may want to end the program by holding at +23°C, so this step would be to go to +23°C. - The final step of every profile is End.
 You cannot delete an End step or change it to another type, but you can insert new steps before it. - TestEquity recommends having the end step type to be Hold or Idle. - TestEquity does NOT recommend using an end step type of All Off or Control Off.
 This does not turn off the chamber fan.
-The chamber temperature can reach +55°C just from heat generated by the fan and interior light, or even higher if your test sample is energized.
+The chamber temperature can reach +55°C just from heat generated by the fan, and even higher if your test sample is energized.
+See Protecting an Energized Test Sample in Chapter 5 for important information regarding energized test samples.